The best country Christmas cards for sporting festive cheer - The Field

 The Quorn Hunt Supporters Association

-This year the Quorn Hunt Supporter’s Association has plumped for festive reindeer crossing snow laden country.
-The jolly scene is sure to be a hit with festive hunters.
+For 2018, the Quorn Hunt Supporter’s Association has selected a painting by a renowned local artist for their festive design.
+The painting by Fred Haycock shows the Quorn hounds on Burrough Hill.
+The cards are sure to be a hit with festive hunters.

 To buy: contact quornhuntsa@gmail.com